-The popular view of the 80s is the decade of greed, its symbol being the City trader driving a Porsche and doing business on a brick sized mobile.
+The popular view of the 80s is the decade of greed, its symbol being the City trader driving a Porsche, doing business on a brick sized mobile and consulting a Filofax.
 The 80s was also time of rising prosperity and rising house prices for many, not just for few.
 However, that prosperity was not shared by all and the 80s was also a decade of deep social divisions and the North-South divide.

 Politically the Conservative Party dominated in the 80s.
 Britain's first woman Prime Minister, Margaret Thatcher was elected in 1979, following a series of public sector strikes dubbed the Winter of Discontent.
 She promised to bring a new economic order.

 Britain suffered a severe recession in the early 80s.
 Many businesses failed and unemployment reached record levels.
 Mrs Thatcher's strict monetarist doctrines initially made the problems worse and violent riots broke out in Toxteth in Liverpool, Brixton in London and Moss Side in Manchester.
 It seemed that the country was falling apart.
 The Specials record 'Ghost Town' (1981), about the economic ills facing Coventry, summed up the mood of the nation.